About the programme

 The mind and body are inseparable, and mental and physical health conditions are often connected.
-When mental and physical health problems are combined, people are less able to manage their conditions properly and their health outcomes become worse.
+Integrating mental and physical healthcare services has the potential to vastly improve the care that patients receive and deliver better outcomes for patients and service users.

 Evidence shows that by joining up physical and mental healthcare, we can help someone to manage their different conditions, improve their health outcomes, and even prevent unnecessary health problems for some people by identifying risk early.